missingusername/CDS-Lang/assignments/assignment3/README.md

 # CDS Language Analytics: Assignment #3 - Query expansion with word embeddings

+## Description
+This script utilizes word embeddings to find out how many songs by a given artist contain words similar to a given search word.

 ## Setup

 1. Make sure to have python and Git Bash installed!